Aheartw1thR/PDF-Graph-Plotting/README.md

   and y co-ordinates but the plotting of functions will also be investigated.

   It is anticipated that the software development will use Java but this is not a requirement.

+  # Be noticed, this project cannot import any other libraries